philippschmitt/Teensy-Microcontroller-Convolutional-Neural-Network/README.md

 # Physical Neural Net
 A working implementation of a convolutional neural network written in Arduino C for Teensy 3.6.

+The code in this repository was written for [an interactive art piece](https://philippschmitt.com/work/mark-ii-convolutional-neural-network).
+It is not a reusable template for your own project, sorry!
+I'm open sourcing it nonetheless hoping it might be helpful to someone.

-Thanks to [Alfredo Canziani](https://github.com/Atcold) for explaining the math to me!
+Thanks to [Yann LeCun](http://yann.lecun.com) for guidance and to [Alfredo Canziani](https://github.com/Atcold) for explaining the math to me!

 ## Architecture:
 ```